 - 1. Initial screening of reports of accidents and losses - a.
 All new notices shall be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned to a person with sufficient experience and training. - b.
 The initial screening shall determine whether accident circumstances, facts, and information reported are consistent and sufficient to establish the occurrence. - c.
 The initial screening shall identify losses involving theft or arson, which always require detailed investigation. - d.
-The fraud indicators of CAR Special Investigations Unit (SIU) Standards and Fraud Profile shall be considered to determine possible warning signs of fraud (Appendix A).
+The fraud indicators of CAR's Special Investigative Unit (SIU) Standards and Fraud Profile shall be considered to determine possible warning signs of fraud.
+Refer to Appendix A.